cocarmon/UpLink/README.md

 ## Warnings

-1. Won't work if the text is underlined for an error.
+1. Hyperlinking won't work if the text is underlined for an error.
 2. Some messaging platforms don't allow hyperlinks you will have to send the link directly

+## Learned
+1. From a technical perspective UpLink accomplishes everything that I set out to solve.
+The issue is taking it to the next level, granted this is a small chrome extension, but there is always things you can do to improve.
+The problem here is lack of communication with current users, there's really no way for us to reach out to who is using it.
+This leaves me in the dark on future features and I don't want to build features that aren't user centric.